george547/george547/README.md

 - 👋 Hi, I’m @george547
-- 👀 I’m interested in programming , learning java css and python
+- 👀 I’m interested in programming , learning java ,css and python
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on maybe some simple company first , and next when i be have some experience i will wor at the google , software developer
+- 💞️ I’m looking to collaborate on maybe some simple company first
-- 📫 How to reach me not understand i am understand how i can reach my point but if someone gives me advice i will be happy
+- 📫 How to reach me not understand

 <!---
 george547/george547 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.